 What is a Referral?

-On each Event there is an optional field drop down for Referral to help you track where customers are discovering your business.
+On each Event, there is an optional field drop down for Referrals to help you track where customers are discovering your business.
 This settings page lets you add/remove things from that list.
 Simply use the "add referral" button to add a new type.
 You can also edit or delete a Referral Type once it is set up.

 How Referral information best viewed

 Referrals are useful for determining how you are finding customers.
 We enable you to collect this information when someone is getting prices on your website or when your sales reps are taking calls.
 We track the first referral for a customer as well as each referral throughout their history with you so you can make the most informed marketing decisions.
 Here are some useful reports and charts we allow you to build.

 - Origination Referral Count: The first way customers are finding your company.
 You can count and sort to show you the most popular.